-Even baseless accusations of sex crimes can irreparably damage your reputation in your community and professional life if you do not quickly take steps to protect your legal rights.
+Even baseless accusations of a sex offense can irreparably damage your reputation in your community and professional life if you do not quickly take steps to protect your legal rights.
 False accusations can and do occur, but without the assistance of an Atlanta sex crimes lawyer with experience defending against these types of cases you may still be convicted.

+Not all sex crime cases involve sexual intercourse.
+Sex crimes in Georgia extend to indecent exposure, sexual assault, and an unwanted sexual contact offense against a victim.
 Our Atlanta defense lawyers can help you understand the charges against you, as well as your legal rights under the law, and will work with you to build a strong defense to protect your reputation and your freedom.
 En Español.

 The prosecution team that is working on building a sex crimes case is made up of highly trained professionals who are determined to obtain a conviction.
 Defendants need someone on their side with similar experience and resources to ensure they can present the best possible defense to the charges they are facing.

-Atlanta sex crime attorneys understand that charges of sex crimes are sometimes the result of a misunderstanding or misinformation, and will assist in defending clients with compassion and respect.
+The best Atlanta sex crime attorneys understand that charges of sex crimes are sometimes the result of a misunderstanding or misinformation, and will assist in defending clients with compassion and respect.

 Georgia Laws Regarding Sex Crimes

 Sex crimes are punished severely under Georgia law, and a conviction can have life-altering consequences.
 Georgia laws relating to sex crimes can be found in Chapter 6, Title 16 of the Georgia Code.
 Experienced sex crime attorneys in Georgia can help defend against a wide range of charges, including: